melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 1. **What are the context limitations and how do they compare to the Completions API?**

-    Assistants API limitations (per Ruan from one of OpenAI's articles):
+    Assistants API limitations (per the docs):
+    Files:
         - The maximum file size is 512 MB (average PDF on Studocu is 2MB)
-    - 10,000 files per vector store
-    - 1 vector store per Assistant
-    - 1 vector store per Thread
-    - Therefore 10,000 files per thread
-    - No stated limit to the number of Assistants
-    - No stated limit to the number of Threads
-    - Each end-user is capped at 10GB (What is an end user?????????)
-    - Each organization is capped at 100GB by default ("reach out to our support team to increase this limit")
+        - the size of all files uploaded by one organization can be up to 100 GB
+        - "Please contact us if you need to increase these storage limits"
         - Each file should contain no more than 5,000,000 tokens per file (computed automatically a file is attached).
 The maximum number of tokens a run uses in the Assistants API can be controlled allowing management of token usage costs.
 Limits on the number of tokens for previous / recent messages used in each run can also be set.

-    Vector Store limitations ("adding support for in the coming months"):
+(Completion api 128K tokens.)
+    Vector store:
+        - 10,000 files per vector store
+        - 1 vector store per Assistant/Thread (files are added to it)
-    - parsing images within documents (including images of charts, graphs, tables etc.)
+        - adding support for parsing images within documents (including images of charts, graphs, tables etc.)
-    - structured file formats like csv or jsonl
+        - adding support for structured file formats like csv or jsonl
-    - better support for summarization — the tool today is optimized for search queries.
+        - better support for summarization (the tool today is optimized for search queries).

-    Completions API limitations:
-    - 128K tokens (most PDFs)
+    Assistants:
+        - No stated limit
+    Threads:
+        - No stated limit

 1. **How convenient is it to specify the output format (markdown, LaTeX)?**